zink-lang/zink/docs/tutorial/compile-zink-project.md

 you'll see a `my-awesome-project.bin` file under `target/zink`, and that's it!

 ## How it works?

-But what's the inner logic of `elko build`?

 first, `elko` compiles the cargo project to WASM with: